Renormalisation in the flow approach for singular SPDEs: Introduction

 \subsection{Acknowledgements}

 { Y.B. and A.M. gratefully acknowledge funding support from the European Research Council (ERC) through the ERC Starting Grant Low Regularity Dynamics via Decorated Trees (LoRDeT), grant agreement No.\ 101075208.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
-Y.B. also thanks the ``Institut des Hautes Études Scientifiques" (IHES) for a long research stay from 7th of January to 21st of March 2025, where part of this work was written. }
+Y.B. also thanks the ``Institut des Hautes Études Scientifiques" (IHES) for a long research stay from 7th of January to 21st of March 2025, where part of this work was written.
+We also thank the anonymous referee for useful remarks that helped to improve the clarity of the paper. }